-At Freixenet Mionetto, one of the world’s biggest sparkling wine producers and the maker of Mionetto Prosecco, winemakers rely on a unique vacuum technology to create its Alcohol-Removed Premium Sparkling White and Rosé wines.
+At Freixenet Mionetto, one of the world’s biggest sparkling wine producers and producers of Mionetto Prosecco, winemakers rely on vacuum technology to create their Alcohol-Removed Premium Sparkling White and Rosé wines.

 “Both the sparkling white and rosé start as traditional wines with 10% to 11% alcohol.
 To extract the alcohol without compromising flavor and aroma, the wine is heated at 86 degrees Fahrenheit,” says Enore Ceola, CEO and President of Freixenet Mionetto USA.

 Then there’s the spinning cone, a method that’s not too distant from the vacuum.
 With spinning cone columns, the wine undergoes low-temperature evaporation and condensation, which quickly separates the alcohol from the wine before everything is blended back together again.